LordDarkHelmet/DynamicScripts/README.md

 # DynamicScripts
 <b>Scripts for the Dynamic (DYN) Cryptocurrency</b>

+<b> NOTE: Version 1.0.29 is for the 1.5v1 test net only.
+This is a test run by duality.
+Mined coins will be swapped by duality 1:1.
+Dynode rewards will not be creditied in any way. </b>

 You can now setup a dynamic miner with one line!
 Example: (<i>be sure to replace the address with your scrape address</i>)

-<code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -s DJnERexmBy1oURgpp2JpzVzHcE17LTFavD</code>
+<code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -s DPkq3HeNYgHkwDMwfHxeTKu25VL4tK323z</code>

 The above line will download the latest startup script which can:
  * Create miners